Clash of Cultures

 Introduction

 Two neighboring worlds, Mintacca and Alkor, are both inhabited, and have been in contact for generations.
 Mintacca is the home of a human minor race with an elaborate legal code and a bureaucracy to enforce it.
-Alkor is the home of a race that resemble Ursa, but are unrelated.
+Alkor is the home of a minor race that is about as ursinoid as the Aslan are leonine, and are unrelated to the Ursa.
 Alkorite culture is less regimented, and justice is generally enforced through social custom, including an honor code and a code duello.
-There are enclaves on each world where those from the other tend to gather, and in those enclaves, their own law tends to hold as long as it doesn't involve the majority culture.
+There are enclaves on each world where those from the other tend to gather, and in those enclaves, their own law tends to hold as long as it doesn’t involve the majority culture, largely because neither culture considers it necessary or appropriate to subject ‘family’ disputes to an outsider’s judgement.
+When the laws or customs followed in the enclaves come to the attention of the majority regarding incidents between two minority-culture members, it generally generates amusement and disbelief among members of the majority culture’s society, and only occasional and scattered hostility.

 When a cross-culture incident happens, it can usually be resolved peacefully.
 Unfortunately, 'usually' and 'always' are not synonymous.